 One of the first steps to take is to know the possible outcomes and challenges of every situation or problems that can result from managing a dynamic project environment.
 These can be many.
-However, there are certainly the ones are the most common and general problems which have a bigger and more complex outreach.
+However, there are certainly the most common ones and general problems that have a bigger and more complex outreach.
 These are:

 - Uncertain outcomes

 - Questionable decisions in a short-time manner of thinking

 Depending on the kind of project the manager is in charge of, all of these outcomes can be resolved with different approaches.
 However, it is pertinent to know the kind of project that is being faced by the manager to eventually have a great strategy to fight against the situation occurring in a dynamic environment.
 These strategies are: